hyperledger/aries-rfcs/features/0699-push-notifications-apns/README.md

 ### Services

-This RFC focusses on configuring the data necessary for pushing notifications to Android, via [apns](https://developer.apple.com/notifications/).
+This RFC focusses on configuring the data necessary for pushing notifications to iOS, via [apns](https://developer.apple.com/notifications/).

 In order to implement this protocol, the [set-device-info](#set-device-info) and [get-device-info](#get-device-info) messages MUST be implemented by the **notification-sender** and [device-info](#device-info) message MUST be implemented by the **notification-receiver**.